MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Restart-Computer.md

 You can also use the WSMan protocol to restart the computer, in case DCOM calls are blocked, such as by an enterprise firewall.

-This cmdlet requires Windows PowerShell remoting only when you use the **AsJob** parameter in a command.
+This cmdlet requires PowerShell remoting only when you use the **AsJob** parameter in a command.

 ## EXAMPLES